❮ Back

 About us

 The Growing Minds Australia Early and Mid-Career (EMCR) Network is a network for Australian EMCRs interested in child and youth mental health research.
 Our purpose is to ensure child and youth mental health research thrives and excels in Australia, by fostering an inclusive and diverse community that supports, empowers, and promotes EMCRs in Australia, within and beyond academia.
-The Network is chaired by Dr Frances Doyle from Western Sydney University, and has a leadership team that spans various universities and organisations.
+The Network is chaired by Dr Frances Doyle from Macquarie University, and has a leadership team that spans various universities and organisations.

 Mission & Objectives